 Qualify the Buyer and Ask Questions

 One of the first steps to a sales call is to qualify the buyer.
 This is to ensure the caller is interested and ready to buy.
-Ask basic qualifying questions to understand the buyer’s needs and ultimately relate them to the product you are selling.
+Ask basic qualifying questions to understand the buyer’s needs and ultimately relate them to your selling product.
 Learn more about the buyer’s decision-making process, challenges, and timeline.
-Make sure not to fall into the common mistake of going straight into selling.
+Make sure not to make the common mistake of going straight into selling.
 It is essential that you learn as much as you can about the buyer by asking questions and building rapport, ultimately building a stronger connection and making you more likely to close the sale.
-Make sure to follow the golden rule of listening, stating that a sales rep should spend 80% of the conversation listening and only 20% talking.
+Ensure to follow the golden rule of listening, stating that a sales rep should spend 80% of the conversation listening and only 20% talking.
 In recent research done by Sales Hacker, analyzing over 25,000 B2B sales conversations, it was found that the longer a customer can talk with little to no interruption, the better the close rate.

 Prepare for Objections

 It is almost a given that your interviewer will respond with objections to see how you react.
-Familiarize yourself with common sales objections and how to best respond.
-These will likely include price, fear of change, trust and timing.
-Make sure that you let the customer voice their concerns and determine how to best address them.
+Familiarize yourself with common sales objections and how to respond best.
+These will likely include price, fear of change, trust, and timing.
+Make sure that you let the customer voice their concerns and determine how to address them best.

 Close and Follow-Up

-Don’t be afraid of rejection and be sure to ask for the close at the end of the call, if appropriate.
+Don’t be afraid of rejection, and be sure to ask for the close at the end of the call if appropriate.
 If the buyer is hesitant, try scheduling a follow-up call or another date to get in contact.
-By asking for additional information such as the prospect’s mailing or email address to send additional information, you will show the hiring manager your initiative and determination to make the sale.
-In such mock sales calls, it is also not uncommon for the hiring manager to give you a second attempt with a new scenario so, ensure that you are prepared.
+By asking for additional information, such as the prospect’s mailing or email address to send additional information, you will show the hiring manager your initiative and determination to make the sale.
+In such mock sales calls, it is also not uncommon for the hiring manager to give you a second attempt with a new scenario to ensure you are prepared.

 While preparing for your next sales interview, make sure that you practice and familiarize yourself with common objections and how to respond.
-By treating the mock sales call like a real sales call and following these techniques you will impress the hiring manager and showcase your skills!
+Treating the mock sales call like a real sales call and following these techniques will impress the hiring manager and showcase your skills!

 Want more information that will help you to succeed in your career?
 Subscribe to our JOHNLEONARD blog below and receive the latest career advice!